Puella Magi Madoka Magica: Films

 In November 2011, it was announced in the December issue of Kadokawa Shoten's Newtype magazine that Shaft was developing a three-part theatrical film project.
-The first two films, titled Beginnings (始まりの物語, Hajimari no Monogatari) and Eternal (永遠の物語, Eien no Monogatari), are compilations of the anime television series featuring re-recorded voice lines and some new animation.
+The first two films, titled Beginnings and Eternal, are compilations of the anime television series featuring re-recorded voice lines and some new animation.
 The first film, which covers the first eight episodes of the television series, was released in theaters on October 6, 2012, while the second film, which covers the last four episodes, was released on October 13, 2012.
 The first two films were screened in selected locations in the United States and seven other countries between October 2012 and February 2013; they were also screened at Anime Festival Asia between November 10 and 11, 2012, in Singapore.
 The two films were released on Blu-ray Disc and DVD on July 30, 2013, in standard and collector's edition sets and is being made available for import by Aniplex of America.

-The third film, titled Rebellion (叛逆の物語, Hangyaku no Monogatari), is a sequel to the television series, featuring a new story written by Urobuchi.
+The third film, titled Rebellion, is a sequel to the television series, featuring a new story written by Urobuchi.
 It was released to Japanese theaters on October 26, 2013.
 The film received a North American imported release on December 3, 2013.
 The first and second films were re-released with an English dub on July 15, 2014.

 A short concept film for a new story, described as a "movie-based image board", debuted at Shaft's anniversary exhibition Madogatari on November 27, 2015.
 Shaft representative director and president Mitsutoshi Kubota later confirmed in an interview in Newtype that the concept film will launch a new Puella Magi Madoka Magica project.

-At the 10th anniversary event held on April 25, 2021, a sequel movie to Rebellion was announced, titled Walpurgisnacht: Rising (ワルプルギスの廻天, Warupurugisu no Kaiten).
-It was scheduled to be released in Q1 2024; however, it was later delayed to Q1 2025, and was delayed yet again to February 2026.
+At the 10th anniversary event held on April 25, 2021, a sequel film to Rebellion, titled Walpurgisnacht: Rising, was announced.
+It was scheduled to be released in Q1 2024; however, it was later delayed.
+The film premiered on August 28, 2026.